-Human development courses are built on a holistic wellness approach that recognizes the symbiotic relationship between physical, mental / intellectual, emotional, social and spiritual health.
-Because health issues are so dynamic, our courses give students the skills, resources and knowledge to be healthy, happy, lifelong learners.
-We encourage students to think for themselves, be knowledgeable consumers, problem solvers and make educated decisions.
+Human development courses are built on the “Holistic Wellness” approach.
+This approach recognizes the symbiotic relationship among physical, mental / intellectual, emotional, social and spiritual health.
+Because health issues are so dynamic, HD courses strive to give students the skills, resources and knowledge to be healthy, happy, lifelong learners.

-MCI offers a variety of instruction and opportunities within the Fine Arts.
-Art, music, drama, and dance help to build a sense of community and contribute to understanding and appreciation of diverse cultures.
-Beyond the classroom, students develop their individual talents, participate in performances and displays and compete for regional awards.
+MCI offers a variety of instruction and opportunity within the fine arts.
+Art, music, drama, and dance all help to build a sense of community and contribute to understanding and appreciating diverse cultures.
+Beyond the classroom, students are able to develop their individual talents, participate in performances and displays and compete for regional awards.

-World language offerings are full year, one-credit college preparatory courses.
-The courses are designed, both in content and academic experience, to prepare students for further study at the post-secondary level as well as gain the ability to use the language in real-life experiences.
-Successful world language students build a strong knowledge base by being active learners in class and supplementing their class experience with assignments and studying outside the classroom.
+World Language offerings are full year, one-credit college preparatory courses.
+The courses are designed, both in content and academic experience, to prepare students for further study at the post-secondary level and/or the ability to use the language in real life experiences.
+Successful world language students build a strong knowledge base by being active learners in class and supplementing their class experience with nightly assignments and studying.
 Courses require students to demonstrate communication skills appropriate to the language they study.
 Also, students will learn about, reflect on, discuss and share information about the cultures and society of users of the language.
-A world language credit is not required for graduation.
+A World Language credit is not required for graduation.